 The consultation call is your discovery phase, a workshop to define and clarify your vision and get a better idea how to approach your website project and translate your ideas into actions.
 In doing this, we can clarify the scope of the project and the costs.
 This is especially helpful if you’re not sure how to start or how to best present the value you offer to your site visitors and how to lead them to a clear call-to-action.
 A big part of the discovery phase is brainstorming how to leverage your unique content to achieve results.

-But before we can do that, I’ll ask you to fill out a Content + Design Evaluation Q&A form online to help us pinpoint your goals and evaluate your needs and, if applicable, go over your organization’s/company’s Website Design Request for Proposal (RFP).
+But before we can do that, I’ll ask you to fill out the Content + Design Evaluation Form securely online to help us pinpoint your goals and evaluate your needs and, if applicable, go over your organization’s/company’s Website Design Request for Proposal (RFP).
 Every project should start with initial answers to what you want your site to achieve, what content you have or will need and who your target users are.
 On the call, we will go over your answers, discuss your color and design preferences, initial navigation strategies, visuals you have or would need and websites and designs that you like.

 There is no one-size-fits-all project workflow, but the following approach has worked best.
 In addition, we will hold weekly check-ins—via Skype, email or by phone according to your preferences—to make sure that every deliverable step in the workflow, i.e. content gathering, stays on track and within the time frame we have specified for the project.